Frida Kahlo Fans

 Frida was not at all impressed with the French and could not wait to leave.
 After "Mexique", she had had enough of the Parisian people and on March 25th of 1939, Frida sailed back to New York to pursue her relationship with Muray.
 Upon her arrival she learned that Muray was having an affair with another woman and they were engaged to be married.
 Muray wanted to marry Frida, but when it became apparent that Frida wanted Muray as a lover and NOT as a husband, Muray ended the affair and married his new fiancé.
 He and Kahlo remained good friends until her death in 1954.

 Broken hearted, disgusted with the French, exhausted from her travels and in poor health, in April Frida returned to Mexico and took up residence in the "Blue House" in Coyoacán.
 During that summer, Frida and Diego's relationship continued to deteriorate.
 Frida now felt deserted and betrayed by all of the men in her life.
 All that remained was a fragmented relationship with Diego, bound together only by the unspoken terms of their separation.
 Frida was now desperate to restore some sense of "normal" in her life.
-Over the years of marriage to Diego, Frida had learned that she received the most attention and affection from Diego when she was ill or in physical pain .rather it be real or imagined.
+Over the years of marriage to Diego, Frida had learned that she received the most attention and affection from Diego when she was ill or in physical pain .whether it be real or imagined.
 Desperate to save their relationship, Frida once again played the "sympathy" card and complained of severe back pain.
 But this time Diego trumped her hand with the "Divorce" card.
 Diego filed for divorce and on November 6th, 1939, the Kahlo/Rivera divorce was finalized.

 Devastated by the divorce, Frida once again turned to painting to express her emotions.
 The painting "Las Dos Fridas" (The Two Fridas) portrays two Fridas sitting side-by-side and hand-in-hand .one is the Frida that Diego rejected and the other the Frida that he loved.